Our Services

 Helpful Resources

-Abdominal swelling after a coffee enema commonly arises from increased gas due to bacterial fermentation, introduced air and osmotic fluid shifts in the colon, along with spasms and retained liquid.
-While mild bloating can be normal, persistent or severe distension and other warning signs should prompt professional evaluation.
+Abdominal swelling after a coffee enema is typically caused by gas from bacterial fermentation, introduced air, osmotic fluid shifts in the colon, muscle spasms, and retained liquid.
+Mild bloating is usually normal, but persistent distension, severe pain, or other warning signs warrant prompt medical evaluation.

 Coffee enemas have gained attention for their claimed detox benefits.
 Yet many people notice abdominal swelling or distension afterward.
 Understanding why this happens can help you decide if coffee enemas are right for you—and guide you in managing any uncomfortable side effects.